 - 2 Tbsp agave nectar or maple syrup**

 - 1/4 cup applesauce

-- Preheat oven to 375°F. Slightly grease a loaf pan (not necessary if using a good non-stick pan).
+- Preheat oven to 375°F. Slightly grease a loaf pan (I use this one).

-- Mix together almond milk and lemon juice, stir until almond milk separates.
+- Whisk together almond milk and lemon juice, set aside.

-- Combine all wet ingredients in a large bowl, mash and stir together until homogenous (alternatively, pulse in a food processor).
+- Combine all wet ingredients in a large bowl, mash and stir together until no lumps are left (alternatively, pulse in a food processor or blender).

-- Combine all dry ingredients in a small bowl, stir well.
+- Combine all dry ingredients in a small bowl, mix well.

-- Add all wet ingredients and almond milk-lemon mix to dry ingredients, stir until just combined.
+- Add all wet ingredients and almond milk-lemon juice mix to dry ingredients, stir until just combined.

 - Fold in chopped walnuts and drained raisins.

 - Pour batter into the prepared loaf pan.
 Make a dome out of aluminum foil and loosely cover the pan.